reinhacr/RNR-kinetic-modeling/README.md

 Please do not deviate from this csv input format or you may get errors or worse, undefined behavior.
 Also please note that the csv input file must be a real csv, not an xlsx or something like that.

-If you have questions, don't hesitate to email us at daniel.konstantinovsky@yale.edu or clorice.reinhardt@yale.edu (this one only until May)
+If you have questions, don't hesitate to email us at daniel.konstantinovsky@yale.edu or clorice.reinhardt@aya.yale.edu